miracuse/miracuse.github.io/docs/more_resources/alchemy/example_alchemy.md

 > (Substance) Create dazzling fireworks displays.

--   Create a whistling fountain of sparks that terrifies animals and astonishes viewers.
+-   Create a whistling fountain of sparks that terrifies an attacking pack of wolves.

 -   Launch a signal flare that can be seen for miles.

--   Toss a cloud of coughing powder that stuns and inflicts Physical damage.
+-   Toss a cloud of coughing powder that stuns a target and inflicts Physical damage.

 > (Grenade) Create tactical effects using combustible powder.